pubnub/pubnub-api/objective-c/README.md

         }
     }];

-### Messaging
+### Publishing Messages

-Messaging is the core PubNub functionality for which it was designed.
-User is able to send any messages to the channel and it will be distributed amont channel subscribers.
-Messages should be serialised into JSON string before sending it, in other case service will respond with error.
+All messages should be serialised into JSON string before sending.
+Since JSON serialisation converts the object into a string, all of the message-sending methods need only take a string as an argument.

-Here is the set of methods which you can use to send messages to the channel:
+You can use the following methods to send messages:

     + (PNMessage *)sendMessage:(NSString *)message toChannel:(PNChannel *)channel;
     + (PNMessage *)sendMessage:(NSString *)message